officialzubairansari/social_logins/README.md

 # How to use?

-Just like notmal way to delpoy laravel project on server
+Just like a notmal way to delpoy laravel project on server

 1) git clone https://github.com/officialzubairansari/social_logins
 2) Create databbase